+- YOU get to design a website.

-- Focus on overall website structure..
+- Focus on overall website structure...

 - Benyan Chapter

 - Tips from other texts & sources

 - Testing tools & surveys

 - Nielsen's 'Top 10 Mistakes'

 - Credibility in Web sites

+- Web Design Book of Trends

 - NOT website development tools or technologies.